Medication Recommendation via Dual Molecular Modalities and Multi-Step Enhancement: Discussions

 \subsection{Efficiency Analysis}

-To more accurately represent the efficiency of our model, we analyze the time complexity of the model step by step.
-In the pre-training module, we use GIN and GVP networks to obtain two molecular modalities' representations, along with two fully connected layers and an NTXent layer.
-The time complexity of the GNN layer is \(O(4 \cdot (N+E)^4)\), where \(N\) is the number of nodes and \(E\) is the number of edges.
-The fully connected layer's time complexity is \(O(4 \cdot n_i \cdot n_o)\), where \(n_i\) is the number of input nodes and \(n_o\) is the number of output nodes.
-The NTXent layer's time complexity is \(O(n_i^2)\), and in this model, the NTXent layer runs twice, so the total time complexity is \(O(2 \cdot n_i^2)\).
-Summarizing the above, the total time complexity of the pre-training is approximately
+To more accurately represent the efficiency of our model, we conduct a stepwise analysis of the model's time complexity.
+In the pre-training module, we use GIN and GVP networks to generate representations of two molecular modalities.
+The time complexity of the GNN layer is \(O((G_{n}+G_{e})^4)\), with \(G_n\) representing the number of nodes, \(G_e\) the number of edges, and 4 denoting the number of layers.
+The time complexity of the NTXent layer is \(O(n^2)\), with \(n\) representing the number of nodes.
+Thus, the total time complexity of the pre-training phase is approximately \(O((G_{n}+G_{e})^4 + n^2)\), where \(O(n^2)\) can be ignored.

-In the subsequent substructure interaction distillation stage, we use three embedding layers, a GRU layer, a molecular structure and its substructure graph neural network along with the corresponding attention mechanism, and multiple fully connected layers.
-The time complexity of the embedding layers is \(O(3 \cdot n \cdot d)\), where \(n\) is the length of the input sequence and \(d\) is the size of the embedding dimension.
-The time complexity of the GRU layer is \(O(t \cdot h^2)\), where \(t\) is the sequence length and \(h\) is the size of the hidden layer.
-The time complexity of the GNN layer is \(O(2 \cdot (N+E)^4)\), where \(N\) is the number of nodes and \(E\) is the number of edges.
-The time complexity of the attention mechanism is \(O(2 \cdot L^2 \cdot D)\), where \(L\) is the length of the input sequence and \(D\) is the corresponding dimension.
-The time complexity of multiple fully connected layers is denoted as \(O(\Sigma(n_i \cdot n_o))\), where \(n_i\) is the number of input nodes and \(n_o\) is the number of output nodes.
-Finally, the overall time complexity is:
+In the subsequent multi-step molecular enhancement phase, embedding layers, GRU layers, molecular structure and substructure graph neural networks, attention mechanisms, and multiple fully connected layers are employed for computation.
+The time complexity of the embedding layer is \(O(L \cdot dim)\), with \(L\) representing the input sequence length and \(\text{dim}\) the size of the embedding dimension.
+The time complexity of the GRU layer is \(O(g \cdot h^2)\), where \(g\) denotes the sequence length and \(h\) the hidden layer size.
+The GNN layer exhibits a time complexity of \(O((G_{n}+G_{e})^4)\), and the attention mechanism has a time complexity of \(O(L^2 \cdot dim)\).
+The time complexity of the fully connected layers is represented as \(O(\Sigma (n_i \cdot n_o))\), with \(n_i\) representing the input nodes and \(n_o\) the output nodes.
+Thus, the overall time complexity is:

-Through the above calculations, we observe that the number of layers in the GNN network is an important model setting.
-Although a 4-layer network structure increases the overall runtime of the model, it enables the model to converge quickly.
-Therefore, the final time efficiency does not decrease as a result.
+Through these calculations, we observe that the number of layers in the GNN network is a critical factor in model configuration.
+Although a 4-layer network structure increases model runtime, it facilitates faster model convergence.
+Thus, overall time efficiency remains unaffected.